cysouw/diathesis/text/c03_summaryDia.md

 ### *Resultativ Ganz/leer-Objekttausch* {#sec:summary-resultativ-ganz-leer}

-The ~~Resultativ Ganz/leer-Objekttausch~~ (full discussion in [@sec:adverbial-applicative-leer]) is basically the same diathesis as the previous one, but marked with a resultative preverbial *leer-* or *frei-* instead of with a preverb.
+The ~~Resultativ Ganz/leer-Objekttausch~~ (full discussion in [@sec:adverbial-applicative-leer]) is basically the same diathesis as the previous one, but marked with a resultative preverbial *leer‑* or *frei‑* instead of with a preverb.
 For example, the verb *pumpen* 'to pump' can be turned into *leerpumpen* 'to pump until empty' [@next].
 Just as above, the role marked as accusative (*Wasser* 'water') is completely removed and the obligatory location phrase is promoted to accusative (*Keller* 'cellar').
 Also identically to the previous diathesis, the new accusative object *Keller* is semantically a container from which the former accusative object *Wasser* is removed.

 ::: ex
 a.
 Ich pumpe das Wasser aus dem Keller.